 What is it like Hiking Sky Pond in the Spring?

 Springtime for most of us is still full-on winter at this high elevation.
 If you are hiking to Sky Pond in the spring months, you need to plan for snow and ice.
 Hiking poles and spikes, as well as warm clothes, are necessary.
 Even into late June, snow is on this trail.
 And Timberline falls will be icy, requiring spikes to climb the waterfall.

 How Long Does Sky Pond Hike Take?

-The 9 mile round trip hike to Sky Pond can take 4 hours if you push through it and up to 10 hours if you take your time and enjoy each stop.
-It’s really about your personal hiking style and your fitness level.
+The 9-mile round trip hike to Sky Pond can take 4 hours if you push through it and up to 10 hours if you take your time and enjoy each stop.
+It’s really about your hiking style and your fitness level.
 Those switchbacks after Alberta Falls can be a little challenging if you aren’t used to the higher elevation.
-Also consider time of year as climbing up Timberline Falls in the winter when it’s very snowy and icy will take longer.
+Also, consider the time of year as climbing up Timberline Falls in the winter when it’s very snowy and icy will take longer.

 What do you Need to Know About Sky Pond Camping?

 The only designated backcountry campsite in the Sky Pond area is Andrews Creek.
 All Rocky Mountain National Park Wilderness Camping requires permits.
 Advance reservations are strongly recommended.
 Or you can opt for Rocky Mountain National Park Camping in one of the drive-in campgrounds.
 We chose Glacier Basin Campground because it was so close to all the great hikes in the Glacier Basin.